owenthewizard/samotop/samotop/README.md

 * [rust-smtp](https://github.com/synlestidae/rust-smtp) fork of the above with progress by **synlestidae** in 2016

 ### Other
+* [async-smtp](https://github.com/async-email/async-smtp) is an SMTP client.
+I've forked it as samotop-delivery.
 * [lettre](https://github.com/lettre/lettre) is an SMTP client, it seems to be alive and well!
 * [segimap](https://github.com/uiri/SEGIMAP) by **uiri**, that's actually an IMAP server.
 * [ferric-mail](https://github.com/wraithan/ferric-mail) by **wraithan**, looks abandoned since 2014.